nasreenmir06/SpaceWise/README.md

 - XAMPP

 ## Things to Improve:
-- color differentiation
-- user should be able to download their chart
-- better GPT suggestions

 - Improve the front end design of the site
 - Users being able to add multiple events and have AI determine where they should go to avoid conflicts
 - After adding a building or room, remove window pop-up message and instead display a table and update it every time something is added